learnbyexample/Ruby_Scripting/chapters/Introduction.md

 * Result of entered expression is displayed with a prefix `=>`
     * also, a special variable `_` holds the result of last expression in the interactive session
 * use `exit` to end the interactive session
+* comments will be used within code snippets presented in this material to add relevant information

 ```ruby
 $ # puts always returns nil